 But then I looked at it more closely: first of all, I considered the assertion that the exercises have been little published.
 That is true, arguably the most important exercises and their principles were published in Life Is Real Only Then, When “I AM”.
 Then, many more were published in The Reality of Being.
 Many more have appeared in the transcripts of the Paris meetings of the 1940s.
 The poor presentations in a book by Charles Tart have doubtless been forgotten, and a few others appeared in miscellaneous volumes.
 Yet, those aside, it appears to me that the publication of these other books alone makes Roger’s comment unreliable.
 Yes, not much has been said, but what has been said is what is most essential, and also the most authoritative.

 Now, I suggest that it is not enough to criticise those who publish, for two reasons.
 First, whether one writes or is silent, one is responsible for what one knows.
 One who allows the exercises to be either forgotten or distorted cannot escape his responsibility for what he has learned.
-To say nothing is as serious a choice as saying nothing.
+To say nothing is as serious a choice as speaking.
 Sometimes one has a duty to speak.
 Second, it is not, I suggest, what is said, so much as how it is said.
 One published alleged rendition of some exercises is, in my view, quite misconceived.
 Okay.
 That writer is responsible for that.
 Some of us have done our level best to present them accurately and with the proper context.
 If we have failed, we are responsible for that.
 Equally, Roger is responsible not only for what he has written, but also for what he has not.

 Then, there is the question of the “invisible tarnish”.
 This is more problematic.
 The delightful English word “tarnish” is derived, our friend Skeat tells us, from an Indo-European root which originally meant “to hold, secure”, and hence to refer to what was hidden and kept secret.
 When it appears in English, the original sense was probably “to dim”.
 It still has that meaning, as well as meaning “staining”.
 One can surmise the development: what is kept secret will lose its colour and lustre.
 This makes me wonder: what is wrong with an invisible tarnish?
 Even if we accept that to speak of the exercises leaves one, simply on Roger’s say so, yet the only thing wrong with a tarnish is that it is visible.